YunoHost/doc/groups_and_permissions.md

 $ yunohost user permission update wordpress.admin --add yolo_crew
 ```

-Note that you can also allow a single user, by using the panels at the bottom of the page.
+Note that you can also allow a single user, by using the specific panel at the bottom of the page.

 ![](./images/groups_add-permission-user.png)